aliannejadi/Omicron/README.md

 ## Usage

 This application can be used for task-based user studies in mobile IR.
+With some minor modifications, it can also be used for various types of studies in mobile IR, enabling researchers to build mobile search query log enrcihed by users interactions as well as other contextual/sensor data.
+Previously, we have modified Omicron to build a query log for universal mobile search (code can be accessed here: [uSearch](https://github.com/aliannejadi/usearch), data can be accessed here: [ISTAS](https://github.com/aliannejadi/istas)).

 Sensors data from participants' smartphones are collected for the duration of a study.
 The collected data is routinely uploaded to the cloud (Firebase Storage) for easy access and analysis.